1VinceP/doc/readme.md

-notes, cheatsheets, some handy graphics
+# cheatsheets & infographics

 for devmountain folks

 these will tend towards the sysadmin/nix/vcs side of things

-use them! download them! take them!
+use them! download them! take them! do something like `git clone https://github.com/zacanger/cheat-sheets-etc ~/doc` so they're always around!

 all the markdown files are either original or rewritten/combined bits and pieces from other people